lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 ## Cheat Sheet for Debugging File System Issues

-Every Taurus-User should normaly be able to perform the following commands to get some intel about their data.
+Users can select from the following commands to get some idea about their data.

 ### General